What Jane Cameron Architects (JCA) can bring to your project

 Contract Administration Stage

-As Contract Administrator we assesses variations, progress claims, claims for extensions of time, adjusts prime cost and provisional sums and other monetary sums, instruct the building contractor in regard to incomplete work and rectification of any defects, issues progress certificates, and determine practical completion, issues the notice of practical completion, and obtain your approvals where required.
+As Contract Administrator we assess variations, progress claims, claims for extensions of time, adjusts prime cost and provisional sums and other monetary sums, instruct the building contractor in regard to incomplete work and rectification of any defects, issues progress certificates, and determine practical completion, issues the notice of practical completion, and obtain your approvals where required.

-If you’d like to discuss your project, please contact me for an obligation free consultation.
+If you’d like to discuss your project, please contact me for an obligation-free consultation.